 We’ll focus on solutions that are widely used by these types of facilities, Access Control, CCTV & Video Surveillance and Fire Protection.
 We’ll also cover the latest advances that businesses are already employing to bring these systems together and even replace manned guards completely.

-For further reading, below are two great articles created to help manufacturing & logistics businesses, which share many similar security challenges.
+For further reading, below is a great article created to help manufacturing & logistics businesses, which share many similar security challenges.

 What are the most important security solutions for facility security and how can they help?

 If you’re planning for a new build or radically upgrading your premises, it is important to have a plan for securing your facility.
 It helps to understand early on that it will require some upfront investment.
 But the aim is obviously to save you unhelpful stress, potential trouble and financial loss in the long run.

 Alternatively, security for current sites must be constantly re-evaluated – at least every year – to combat an ever-increasing number of new challenges and types of threats.